kaustubh-karkare/project-omega/assignments/[3] web-systems-architecture.md

 - Create a basic website that allows you to manage a to-do list.
 - The user should be able to create an account.
 The username, password and other information should be stored in a MySQL database.
 - The user should be able to login, and logout.
 The current login status should be stored in a cookie.
 The server validates the cookie by checking it against information stored in Memcache.
-- While logged in, the user can items to the to-do list.
+- While logged in, the user can add items to the to-do list.
 These items are also stored in the database.